JacquesLucke/animation_nodes_manual/content/tutorials/midi/index.md

 an object, and cached.
 The generated object is translated along the Y axis in the negative direction by the value of the time in seconds.
 Effectively, the planes pass the X axis at their start time, because that's when the Time On minus the time in seconds equals to zero.
-The result of the first and second tracks are shown below.
+The result of the first track is shown below.

 {{< video slidingNotes0.mp4 >}}

-{{< video slidingNotes1.mp4 >}}

 ## Exercise